Combatd/myAA_conditionals/README.md

 * Know that conditional statements can have only one ```if``` and one ```else``` statement.
 * Identify that conditional statements can be nested.

+* Know how to write a while loop and a for loop.
+* Know how to convert a for loop into a while loop.
+* Know that index variables conventionally start at zero.
+* Explain what an iteration is.

 ## A Quick Word on Syntax
 Before we get started we'll quickly go over the terms we'll be using to represent syntax.